gofynd/fdk-client-java/documentation/platform/CONFIGURATION.md

 ### getOtherSellerApplicationById
-Get other seller sales channel
+Get other seller's sales channel by ID